grafana-toolbox/grafana-import/README.md

   - Supported builders are [grafana-dashboard], [grafanalib], and any other executable program which emits Grafana Dashboard JSON on STDOUT.
+- Watchdog: For a maximum of authoring and editing efficiency, the watchdog monitors the input dashboard for changes on disk, and re-uploads it to the Grafana API, when changed.
 - Remove dashboards.